- 📖 Geeky Medics OSCE Book

-Which side did the patient notice the facial weakness on?
+- Which side did the patient notice the facial weakness on?

-At what time did the patient first notice the facial weakness?
+- At what time did the patient first notice the facial weakness?

-Does the patient have normal facial sensation?
+- Does the patient have normal facial sensation?

-Is there any visual disturbance?
+- Is there any visual disturbance?

-Is the patient able to eat/drink/swallow normally?
+- Is the patient able to eat/drink/swallow normally?

-Does the patient have any weakness or sensory disturbance elsewhere?
+- Does the patient have any weakness or sensory disturbance elsewhere?

-Is there any history of head trauma?
+- Is there any history of head trauma?

-Is there any history of loss of consciousness?
+- Is there any history of loss of consciousness?

-Is there any recent history of illness?
+- Is there any recent history of illness?

-Has the patient ever experienced anything similar in the past?
+- Has the patient ever experienced anything similar in the past?

 “The weakness is on the right side of my face, I brushed my teeth before bed the night before and my face was completely normal, then I woke up at 8am this morning and noticed it.
 The sensation in my face is fine, no numbness or anything.
 I can still close my eye and blink.
 My vision seems fine and I can swallow fluids and solids without any issues.
 My speech also seems ok, I haven’t noticed any slurring or difficulty getting my words out.
 I’ve got no weakness in my arms or legs and the sensation everywhere is totally fine.
 I haven’t had any balance trouble or dizziness.
-I’ve not felt confused at any point and I haven’t experienced any trauma or lost consciousness.
+I’ve not felt confused at any point and I haven’t experienced any trauma or loss of consciousness.
 I haven’t had any infections recently and I’ve never experienced anything like this before!
 Oh, I forgot to mention, something else that’s a bit weird, it feels like everything sound louder, does that make sense?”

 Past medical history

-Previous similar episodes?
+- Previous similar episodes

-History of stroke or TIA?
+- History of stroke or transient ischaemic attack

-Cardiovascular risk factors?
+- Cardiovascular risk factors:

-Other neurological conditions?
+- Other neurological conditions

-Antiplatelets or anticoagulants?
+- Antiplatelets or anticoagulants

-Other regular medication?
+- Other regular medication

-Recreational drug use?
+- Recreational drug use

-- Cranial nerves
+- Cranial nerve examination

 - Neurological assessment of upper and lower limbs

-- Cardiovascular system
+- Cardiovascular examination

-The patient is alert and orientated with normal cognition.
+- The patient is alert and orientated with normal cognition.

-There is obvious facial asymmetry on inspection.
+- There is obvious facial asymmetry on inspection.

-The patient is unable to lift her right eyebrow (no forehead sparing).
+- The patient is unable to lift her right eyebrow (no forehead sparing).

-There is obvious weakness on the right side of the patient’s mouth.
+- There is obvious weakness on the right side of the patient’s mouth.

-Otoscopy reveals a normal ear canal and tympanic membrane.
+- Otoscopy reveals a normal ear canal and tympanic membrane.

-Gross testing of hearing reveals hyperacusis of the right ear.
+- Gross testing of hearing reveals hyperacusis of the right ear.

-There are no neurological deficits in any of the 4 limbs.
+- There are no neurological deficits in any of the limbs.

-Balance and gait are normal.
+- Balance and gait are normal.

-Heart sounds are normal.
+- Heart sounds are normal.
 Pulse is regular.
 There are no carotid bruits.

-Bell’s palsy is a form of facial paralysis occurring as a result of facial nerve (VII) dysfunction¹.
-The facial nerve is responsible for controlling muscles of facial expression, controlling hearing via the stapedius muscle and providing taste sensation to the anterior 2/3 of the tongue.
+Bell’s palsy is a form of facial paralysis occurring as a result of facial nerve (VII) dysfunction.¹ The facial nerve is responsible for controlling muscles of facial expression, controlling hearing via the stapedius muscle and providing taste sensation to the anterior two-thirds of the tongue.
 Lesions of the facial nerve can result in paralysis of facial muscles, increased hearing volume (hyperacusis) and loss of taste.
 The symptoms of a facial nerve lesion appear on the side of the head the nerve supplies (e.g. left facial nerve lesion will cause left facial paralysis).

 Bell’s palsy involves a lower motor neurone lesion of the facial nerve (VII).
-The facial nerve is responsible for innervating all muscles of facial expression, therefore a lesion in the nerve causes weakness in all of the ipsilateral side of the face.
-However if the lesion occurs in the brain (e.g. stroke) the upper facial muscles are often spared.
+The facial nerve is responsible for innervating all muscles of facial expression, therefore a lesion in the nerve causes weakness of the ipsilateral side of the face.
+However, if the lesion occurs in the brain (e.g. stroke) the upper facial muscles are often spared.
 This is because the forehead muscles are represented bilaterally in the cortex and hence if one side of the cortex is damaged the other is able to take over allowing the forehead muscles to continue functioning (forehead sparing).

 Reassurance and advice

-Advise the person that:
+Advise the patient that: